Anna-Roman/PortfolioProjects/README.md

    Links to the data: [Covid Deaths](https://github.com/AlexTheAnalyst/PortfolioProjects/blob/main/CovidDeaths.xlsx), [Covid Vaccinations](https://github.com/AlexTheAnalyst/PortfolioProjects/blob/main/CovidVaccinations.xlsx).

 3. [Data Cleaning in Pandas](https://github.com/Anna-Roman/PortfolioProjects/blob/main/Data_Cleaning_in_Pandas.ipynb).
 Learning to clean data on a small made up dataset with Pandas in Jupyter notebook.
    In this project I learned how to use Pandas for cleaning data.
 I have loaded data into the dataframe from excel file, removed duplicates and unnecessary data.
 I used .strip() to remove whitespace, leading and trailing characters from a string in a column.
-I used .replace() to rplace one character with another.
+I used .replace() to rplace string with another.
 I split a column into three columns with .stlit().
    Link to the [dataset](https://github.com/AlexTheAnalyst/PandasYouTubeSeries/blob/main/Customer%20Call%20List.xlsx).

 4. [Exploratory data analysis with Pandas](https://github.com/Anna-Roman/PortfolioProjects/blob/main/Exploratory_Data_Analysis_in_Pandas.ipynb).
 Exploring world population data with Pandas in Jupyter notebook.